Giftmasil/ALP-assignments/README.md

 #### 7. Wait for review

-**@Giftmasil** will review your PR.
+**ANYONE** will review your PR.
 The automated build check will also run — if it fails, fix the errors and push again (the PR updates automatically).

 > ⚠️ **PRs that fail the automated build check will not be reviewed until the build is fixed.**